 You have identified a few major issues on your website and some of your landing pages have a very low conversion rate.
 You might wonder, how can I improve?
 Read on and apply the following 10 tips to your specific situation.

-Don’t think you know better than your website visitors; the best optimization specialist in the world never
+Tip 41: Don’t think you know better than your website visitors; the best optimization specialist in the world never beats your visitors.

 Any great tips or experiences to share?
 We are happy to publish them.
 If you like the article, we very much appreciate a comment or share!